G-funk: 1992–1997: Mainstream peak

 In 1995, 2Pac released the album Me Against the World; although it is not entirely G-funk, the album has been described as having "half the record [resound] to the boom and bap of New York" while having "the rest [shimmer] in a G-funk haze".
 The album reached No. 1 on the Billboard 200, and was certified Double Platinum.
 Later in the year, he released the G-funk classic "California Love" which as a double A-side with "How Do U Want It", hit No. 1 on the Hot 100.
 In October 1995, Tha Dogg Pound released their debut album Dogg Food and it debuted at No. 1 on the billboard, continuing G-funk's dominance in the mainstream with the top 50 singles "New York, New York" and "Let's Play House".

-In 1996, the super-group Westside Connection released Bow Down.
+In 1996, 2Pac released his album All Eyez on Me, which has been described as "lush G-funk" and as having a "commercial G-funk sheen".
+The album hit No. 1.
+Later in this year the super-group Westside Connection released Bow Down.
 The album had two hit singles, "Bow Down" and "Gangstas Make the World Go Round", which peaked at No. 21 and No. 40, respectively.
 The album itself peaked at No. 2 on the Billboard 200, and was certified Platinum by the RIAA in 1997.
-2Pac released his album All Eyez on Me, which has been described as "lush G-funk" and as having a "commercial G-funk sheen".
-The album hit No. 1.
 In 1997, Warren G released his second album, Take a Look Over Your Shoulder, which peaked at No. 11 on the Billboard 200; it had two Top-40 singles, a cover of "I Shot the Sheriff" and "Smokin' Me Out".

-Although the majority of G-funk music has come out of California, the overall sound has been utilized by additional US rappers and hip-hop groups that were based in other states across the U.S. during the time of the style's popularity in the 1990s.
+Although the majority of G-funk has come out of California, the overall sound has been utilized by additional US rappers and hip-hop groups that were based in other states across the U.S. during the time of the style's popularity in the 1990s.
 Some of the most notable of these artists include Outkast (Georgia), G-Slimm (Louisiana), Bone Thugs-n-Harmony (Ohio), Tela (Tennessee), Top Authority (Michigan), E.S.G.
 (Texas) and DMG (Minnesota).

 In the 1990s, Houston, Texas, had a small, but noteworthy, G-funk scene at the peak of the genre's popularity.
 Artists from the city include the Geto Boys, Blac Monks, E.S.G., 5th Ward Boyz, Street Military, Big Mello, Scarface, Ganksta N-I-P, Bushwick Bill, Big 50, 5th Ward Juvenilez and South Circle.

-1997–present: Influences on modern hip-hop
+1998–present: Influences on modern hip-hop

-In the late 1990s and 2000s, G-funk music significantly declined in mainstream popularity.
-Dr. Dre's 1999 album 2001, produced by Mel-Man, was noted as "reinvent[ing] his sound, moving away from G-funk to something more gothic and string-heavy."
+By the end of the 1990s and the beginning of the 2000s, G-funk significantly declined in mainstream popularity.
+Dr. Dre's 1999 album 2001, produced by Mel-Man in 1998 and released in 1999 was noted as "reinvent[ing] his sound, moving away from G-funk to something more gothic and string-heavy."